Let’s discuss the cost to build a machinery shed!

 The shed configuration also influences the price of a project.
 How?
 Here are some of the ways shed configuration affects price.

-Generally, a long shed will cost less to build that a wide shed – which is why a drive-through shed can be the most cost-effective way to store long machinery.
+Generally, a long shed will cost less to build that a wide shed.
+This is why a drive-through shed can be the most cost-effective way to store long machinery.

-A fully enclosed shed is also more expensive than an open-front shed, simply because of the extra cladding and sliding doors required.
+A fully enclosed shed is also more expensive than an open-front shed.
+This is simply because of the extra cladding and sliding doors required.

 We recommend that you choose a span from our standard size range.
 Choosing one of these spans is a cost-saving because it means a new truss jig does not have to be set up specifically for your project.

-Our standard spans include a range of practical sizes suited to machinery sheds including 18 metres, 21 metres, 24 metres, 27 metres, 30 metres and 36 metres – right through to 60 metres clear span.
+Our standard spans include a range of practical sizes suited to machinery sheds.
+These include 18 metres, 21 metres, 24 metres, 27 metres, 30 metres and 36 metres.

 As we have already discussed, some configurations are more cost-effective than others.

-The most cost-effective configuration is usually a drive-through configuration as it is the least expensive option for wide access and is also the cheapest way to store long machinery.
-So, choosing a drive-through configuration, where practical, may be a way that you can cut costs on your machinery shed project without compromising on quality.
+The most cost-effective configuration is usually a drive-through configuration.
+This is the least expensive option for wide access and is also the most cost-effective way to store long machinery.
+So, choosing a drive-through configuration may be a way to reduce project costs without compromising on quality.

-It is also a good idea to pay attention to the versatility of a configuration when looking for ways to save money on your machinery shed project, particularly as a machinery shed can be multi-use.
+It is also a good idea to pay attention to the versatility of a configuration.

 For example, you may want to consider combining your machinery storage shed with a workshop shed, rather than building two standalone sheds.
 One way to do this is to build an open-front machinery storage shed and dedicate one or two lock-up bays for machinery maintenance.
 Another way is to build a fully enclosed machinery shed with a dedicated workshop area with a concrete slab to one side.

-Similarly, if you opt for an open-front machinery shed design, it means that the shed could potentially also be used for fodder storage such as hay or grain in the future.
+Similarly, if you opt for an open-front machinery shed design, this means that the shed could be used for hay storage in the future.

-Installing a canopy on your machinery shed is a cost-effective way to get more machinery under cover, especially when compared to making the overall shed deeper.
+Installing a canopy on your machinery shed is a cost-effective way to get more coverage.

 For example, it will be more cost-effective to build a 24-metre span shed with a 6-metre canopy (providing 30m shed depth) rather than building a 30-metre span shed.
 This is often useful to cover longer machinery such as air seeders, augers and b-doubles etc.